Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: Deep Learning Explainable Decisions

 Due to the non-linear nature of the optimization process, we employed the Adamax optimizer \cite{kingma2015adam} during back-propagation to extract the optimal $\theta^\star$ parameters.
 It should be mentioned that we used the Xavier uniform initialization algorithm \cite{pmlr-v9-glorot10a} for setting the model’s initial $\theta$ parameters.

 Before training, as an initial prepossessing step, we applied min-max scaling defined as,

-to map each input feature $x_i$ to the interval $[0,1]$.
+to map each input feature $f_i$ employed to the interval $[0,1]$.
 This process is carried out on the entire dataset, which includes the associated quantities.
 Feature scaling is essential to ensure that all features contribute equally, preventing the dominance of those with larger values.
 This practice enhances the convergence and overall performance of the algorithms used.
 Either way, this process is an important step to render the learning process faster.
 Depending on the universal relation, we employ an adaptive learning rate, a tailored learning rate strategy, a case-favored mini-batch size, and a specific number of epochs for each training phase.
 In each case, the training time is linearly proportional to the number of epochs.

 Across all of the regression models examined, we employed comprehensive evaluation measures to assess the performance of each ANN across the associated test sets (see e.g., \cite{papigkiotis2023universal,papi_vard_surface} for a detailed review).
 The statistical measures utilized include Mean Absolute Error (MAE), Max Residual Error (MRE), Mean Squared Error (MSE), Max Relative Deviation ($\mathrm{d}_{\text{max}}$), Mean Absolute Percentage Error (MAPE), Explained Variance, and Determination Coefficient ($R^2$)\footnote{For more details about the statistical evaluation functions the interested reader can be directed to this link: \href{https://scikit-learn.org/stable/modules/model_evaluation.html}{https://scikit-learn.org/stable/modules/model\_evaluation.html}}.
-Notably, a marginal increase in evaluation measures was observed in the validation set compared to the training set.
+Notably, the evaluation measures in the validation set show a slight degradation in performance compared to the training set, as expected.
 In each case, as is standard practice, we report the evaluation measures based on the performance observed on the test datasets.